João Bernardo Vieira: Rise to the Presidency

+In 1983 Guinea-Bissau was rocked by a food shortage, leading to some junior officers within FARP to threaten a coup when Vieira cut the army's rice ration.
+Vieira arrested the lead plotter Joao de Silva, set up roadblocks throughout Bissau, and invited a Soviet warship to take a prolonged stay in the capital in case it was needed to repel a coup.
+However, he also granted FARP concessions such as new uniforms, and first take on rice oil and butter over the civilian population.
+After this coup Vieira changed the constitution in 1984, replacing the Council of the Revolution with the Council of National Security diluting civilian power as much as possible and centralizing the president's role in government.
+In March 1984 Vieira authorized single party elections, but shortly after engaged in a power struggle with his prime minister; Victor Saúde Maria.
+Vieira would allege that Maria was plotting yet another coup attempt which forced Maria to flee the country before he was arrested under treason charges.

+In June 1986, at least 28 Balanta politicians and generals were executed for the failed coup d'état against Vieira including his Vice-President Paulo Correia and Attorney General Viriato Pa.
+However, in February 1993, Vieira's regime ended Capital punishment in the country.

-Guinea-Bissau, like the rest of Sub-Saharan Africa, moved toward multiparty democracy in the early 1990s.
+Guinea-Bissau, like the rest of Sub-Saharan Africa, moved toward multiparty democracy and a market economy in the early 1990s.
 Through pressure from groups like the Democratic Front (FD) led by Aristide Menezes, the ban on political parties was lifted in 1991 and elections were held in 1994.
 In the first round of the presidential election, held on 3 July 1994, Vieira received 46.20% of the vote against seven other candidates.
 He finished first, but failed to win the required majority, which led to a second round of voting on 7 August.
 He received 52.02% of the vote against 47.98% for Kumba Yalá, a former philosophy lecturer and candidate of the Social Renewal Party (PRS).
 International election observers considered both rounds generally free and fair.
 Vieira was sworn in as the first democratically elected president of Guinea-Bissau on 29 September 1994.